 FAQ on Training Modules

-What is the purpose of training module?
+What is the purpose of training modules?

 On the other hand, training manuals are typically in a written format, consisting of detailed text-based explanations, diagrams, charts, and examples.
 They provide a comprehensive and systematic overview of the training content, allowing learners to study and reference the material at their own pace.
 Training manuals are commonly used in self-paced learning environments, where learners can read and review the information independently.

-Ultimately, the choice between a training module and a training manual depends on the specific learning objectives, target audience, and available resources.
+Ultimately, the choice between a training module and a training manual depends on the specific training objectives, target audience, and available resources.
 Both formats can be valuable tools for delivering effective training, and often a combination of both may be used to cater to different learning preferences and needs.

 Takeaways on Creating a Training Module